Ridwan2606/COMP206-Software-Systems-W2020/README.md

 Note: I have skipped Lab B - VIM as the lab itself is pretty self-explanatory in itself and it is very difficult for me to show how to use VIM in pictures or code.

-To import this solution repository on Mimi, enter the following command on the mimi terminal
+To import this solution repository on Mimi, enter the following command on the mimi terminal:

 git clone https://github.com/Ridwan2606/COMP206-Software-Systems-W2020.git

-To delete the solution repository from Mimi, enter the following command on the mimi terminal (assuming the solution folder is in your current directory)
+To delete the solution repository from Mimi, enter the following command on the mimi terminal (assuming the solution folder is in your current directory):

 rm -rf COMP206-Software-Systems-W2020